Rory Kennedy: Career

 On June 30, 2009, Kennedy was invited to join the Academy of Motion Picture Arts and Sciences.
 Kennedy directed The Fence (La Barda), which premiered at the opening night of The Sundance Film Festival 2010.
 The film made its debut on HBO on September 16, 2010.
 Favorably received, it details the woeful inadequacies of the border fence between the United States and Mexico, which has increased migrants' deaths, but does not deter illegal immigration.
 In 2011, she produced and directed Ethel, which was a documentary about her mother.
 The movie premiered at the 2012 Sundance Film Festival and aired on HBO on October 18, 2012.
 Reviews portrayed the documentary as a moving tribute, but criticized its lack of depth.
 Kennedy conducted interviews with her siblings over five days at the Kennedy family compound in Hyannis Port.
 For the finished film, she went through "some 100 hours" of archive footage, photos and home videos.

 Last Days in Vietnam was directed by Kennedy and co-produced with Keven McAlester; the documentary film debuted at the Sundance Film Festival in January 2014.
 During production of the film, she spoke with U.S. military and Vietnam nationals now in the U.S. and said the most exciting part of the film to her was "telling the untold stories about Americans and Vietnamese who were on the ground, who went against U.S. policy and risked their lives to save Vietnamese".
 Kennedy was reported to have signed with production company Nonfiction Unlimited in May 2014.
 In September 2014, Last Days in Vietnam opened at the Nuart Theater in Los Angeles.
 Kennedy had difficulty getting some of the people featured in her film to get involved.
 Out of them, she believed Henry Kissinger had the most reluctance to the project.
 On their reluctance, Kennedy stated: "I think a lot of those folks suffered post-traumatic stress from that moment.
 When I asked them to relive it, it really took a toll.
 Many of the people told me it took them a week to recover from the interviews.
 I've gotten tons of emails from people in Vietnam who can't see the film because it's too traumatic for them."
 Last Days in Vietnam was nominated as Best Documentary Feature for the 87th Academy Awards.

 In 2024, Kennedy directed and produced The Synanon Fix a documentary series revolving around Synanon for HBO.
 In early 2024, Film Training Manitoba based in Winnipeg, Canada announced Kennedy as the distinguished speaker for the Manitoba Film Master Series which took place at the Manitoba Institute of Trades and Technology (MITT).
 The Film Master Series included a session with Kennedy instructing specifically for women, non-binary, and Trans participants.
-In 2025, Kennedy directed and produced The Trial of Alec Baldwin which will have its world premiere at DOC NYC in November 2025, revolving around Alec Baldwin and the Rust shooting incident.
+In 2025, Kennedy directed and produced The Trial of Alec Baldwin which had its world premiere at DOC NYC in November 2025, revolving around Alec Baldwin and the Rust shooting incident.